dnmfarrell/berrybrew/doc/Unit Testing.md

 - You may also re-run all the tests without recompiling berrybrew

         c:> perl t\run_tests.pl [--stopfirstfail|--sff]

+## Build a Test Environment Without Running Tests

+This can be handy for certain cleanup routines (for example, if test cleanup fails and the test env gets removed).

+    dev\build_tests.bat

+The test binary now resides at `test\berrybrew.exe`.

 ## Environment Variables

 As the software becomes more complex and dynamic, sometimes we have to